All Episodes

 Yeah, exactly.

-Like the sign is there for a reason.
+Like, the sign is there for a reason.

 It's not just, I don't know, you know, some sort of arbitrary government oppression or something.

-Could be the case though.
+Could be the case, though.

 I don't know.

-Just I'm gonna be extremely uncharitable here.
+Just I'm going to be extremely uncharitable here.

-extremely uncharitable it could be and they want to do something really evil.
+Sometimes people pretend they're stupid and they want to do something really evil.

 So the question is, was all the merchandise looted?